Ami Tadaa shares the how, what, and why behind Tyne Chease

 We ship our cheases throughout the UK through our online shop.
 We are also about to start selling to a number of North East Health Food shops and are hoping to expand this throughout the UK too.

-What inspired you to create a business that solely focuses on plant-based artisan cheeses?
+What inspired you to create a business that solely focuses on vegan artisan cheeses?

 Having grown up living around the world (India, Ethiopia and Afghanistan) I have always made vegan cheeses for myself and my family.
 After I graduated from York St John University with a 1st class honors degree I decided to take my hobbie and turn it into a career.
 After months of experimentation I found a recipe that really works and I really wanted to share it with the public!
 I think cheese is also such an important food to get right as a vegan - it is often the final frontier for people wanting to adopt a vegan lifestyle and I think if there were more good vegan cheeses people might be more open into turning vegan.